PierreKimbanziR/cogip/README.md

 - [JsBarcode](https://lindell.me/JsBarcode/)
 - [ChartJS](https://www.chartjs.org/)

+### Users level

+- 2 levels of users (Super Admin and User) but the system is built to handle 4 levels (invitee,user,admin,superAdmin).
+- Admins can CRUD everything
+- Users can CR everything

 ### Home Page:

 - Alert on top of the page greating the user with a speacial joke (different every time).
 - direct link to providers/clients
 - button to easy add an invoice, company or client.
+- quick view of last 5 invoices,companies and clients

 ### Invoices:

+- View all invoices
+- CRUD invoices
 - special @Media print for printing beautyfull invoices from within the webpage.
 - Print button on invoices page to print directly the invoice.
 - Barcode is generated automatically with the invoice number